fastapi/full-stack-fastapi-template/deployment.md

 You can deploy the project using Docker Compose in a remote server.

-It expects you to have a main Traefik proxy handling communication to the outside world and HTTPS certificates.
+It expects you to have a Traefik proxy handling communication to the outside world and HTTPS certificates.

 And you can use CI (continuous integration) systems to deploy automatically.